alpErenSari/thermal3DRec/README.md

 You may install these dependencies by running \
 `pip install -r requirements.txt`

+# Running
+Run the project using the command: \
+`python moduletest.py`

 # Options
 In the beginning, there are some choices about the function of the software.
 They are as follows: